davide-sbreglia/memory-decay-cognitive-data-science/README.md

 # Moral Drift in Large Language Models

 This repository contains the code and analysis for a Cognitive Data Science project investigating **moral drift** in GPT-3.5 Turbo.
-The study explores how moral judgments evolve over the course of multiple interactions, especially when ethical dilemmas are framed differently.

 ## Overview